-An excess is an amount you agree to pay if you’re admitted to hospital.
+An excess is an amount you agree to pay if you’re admitted to hospital as a private patient.
 You may be required to pay an excess once (the first time you go to hospital) or every time you go to hospital.
-If you are unsure about how the excess works on your policy, call us on 1800 773 022.
+Your excess is based off the level you choose when you take out a policy.
+If you are unsure about how the excess works, call our health insurance partner iSelect on 13 19 20.

 A co-payment is an amount you agree to pay for each day you spend in hospital.
 For example, if your policy has a $50 co-payment and you were in hospital for three days, you would have to pay $150 ($50 x 3 days).
-These amounts are usually capped to a maximum amount each year.
+Depending on your policy this could be an uncapped amount, it is best to check the fine print.
 When you get a quote, download the policy brochure and check the co-payment details.

-A pre-existing condition is an illness or health problem that existed at anytime during the six months prior to you taking out or upgrading your hospital cover — regardless of whether or not you knew about the condition.
-A doctor appointed by the health fund will determine whether a condition is ‘pre-existing’.
+A pre-existing condition is an illness or health problem (signs/symptoms) that existed at anytime during the six months prior to you taking out or upgrading your hospital cover – regardless of whether or not you knew about the condition.
+In most cases, a doctor appointed by the health fund will determine whether a condition is ‘pre-existing’.

 The Federal Government has a schedule of fees for medical services, called the Medicare Benefits Schedule (MBS).
 However, doctors can charge above this schedule.
 This is when the ‘gap’ occurs.
 In most cases your health fund has a gap agreement in place with your doctor to reduce or remove your out of pocket expenses.